wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Unmissable Casino Rewards](https://www.nexusmods.com/newvegas/mods/83485) - Prevents you from bypassing reward tiers in casinos.

 [Viewmodel Recoil](https://www.nexusmods.com/newvegas/mods/71852) - A recoil mod that affects the 1st person model only and does not move the camera.
-Is purely aesthetic.
+It is purely aesthetic.
 Can be used in conjunction with [Immersive Recoil 2.0](https://www.nexusmods.com/newvegas/mods/61973).

 ### Functional Additions